leehelenah/Analyze-H1B-PW-data/README.md

 ### step 4: Build an ETL pipeline for the housing data
 Extract data from S3 -> process them using Spark -> load the data back into S3 <br>

-### step 5: If data schema of every table matches data model
+### step 5: Data Quality Checks - If data schema of every table matches data model

 ## Data Scehma